vegaprotocol/specs/specs/0037-price-monitoring.md

 Price monitoring likely won't be the only possible trigger of auction period (liquidity monitoring - spec pending - or governance action could be the other ones).
 Thus the framework put in place as part of this spec should be flexible enough to easily accommodate other types of triggers.

-Likewise, pre-processing transactions will be needed as part of the [fees spec](https://github.com/vegaprotocol/product/blob/WIP-fees-spec/specs/0030-fees.md), hence it should be implemented in such a way that it's easy to repurpose it.
+Likewise, pre-processing transactions will be needed as part of the [fees spec](https://github.com/vegaprotocol/product/blob/WIP-fees-spec/specs/0030-fees.md), hence it should be implemented in such a way that it's easy to re-purpose it.

 # Guide-level explanation